 The commands and options discussed in the following sections and chapters of this manual are entered (except for a few standalone commands) on a command line along with the name of a .ZIP file.
 If you enter the file name as "file.zip" or "file.exe", PKZIP will not modify the file name.
-However, any file name entered without a .zip or .exe extension will have an extension added by PKZIP unless the file name ends with a "trailing dot" (e.g. "file.").
+However, any file name entered without a .zip or .exe extension will have an extension added by PKZIP unless the file name ends with a "trailing dot" such as "file."
 Specifying a "trailing dot" with your file name on the command line tells PKZIP not to append an extension to the specified file name.
-For example, specifying "t." as the archive name would result in a file called "t".
+For example, specifying "t." as the archive name would result in a file called "t" under Windows and OS/2.
 Conversely, specifying "t" as the archive name would result in a file called "t.zip".
 Other "dots" in a file name are ignored and left unchanged and only the trailing dot, if present, is used to suppress the adding of an extension to the .ZIP file name.
-The nozipextension option does the same thing.
+On UNIX systems, using a trailing dot suppresses the .zip extension, but the dot remains a part of the file name.
+For example, specifying "t." as the archive name would result in a file called "t.".
+The nozipextension option suppresses the extension on all systems.

 Systems that do not support more than one "dot" per file name will also suppress the extension if any dot is present in the file name.
-For example, on OS/2 FAT, entering "file.wow" will result in a file called "file.wow", with no .ZIP extension added by PKZIP, even though the dot is not at the end of the file name.
-On the other hand, entering "file.wow" on Win32 FAT, UNIX, or OS/2 (H.P.F.S. & N.T.F.S.) will result in a file called "file.wow.zip".
+For example, on OS/2 FAT, entering "file.wow" results in a file called "file.wow", with no .ZIP extension added by PKZIP, even though the dot is not at the end of the file name.
+On the other hand, entering "file.wow" on Win32 FAT, UNIX, or OS/2 (H.P.F.S. & N.T.F.S.) results in a file called "file.wow.zip".